-For organisational RA, theresponsibilities are:
+For organizational RA, the responsibilities are:

 - 1. Verifying organisational identity of the applicant. - 2.
 Entering applicants information, and verifying correctness; - 3.
 Securely communicating requests and responses from/to the CA;

 The roles of RAs engaged by CAs are limited only to the collection of DSC application form and supporting documents and facilitation of issuance of DSC to applicants.